 If you are planning an Audio Tour as part of your visitors' outdoor experience, consider the benefits of the web page-based Audio Tour software presented here:

-See web page for AUDIO TOUR workshop that took place at the ANJEE Fall Conference 2019.
+See below for notes and for the earlier-generation web page for the AUDIO TOUR workshop that took place at the ANJEE Fall Conference 2019 of NJ Environmental Educators.

 overview of Audio Tour

 smartphone settings requirements(check these if audio messages are NOT heard)

 short guided demo in Coach Barn area, with optional Turtle Lake Path